brandonscript/fylm/README.md

 #### Contributing

 Contributions are welcome!
 Please send in a PR with a clear explanation of what you're adding and why, and where applicable, add tests (a new test class, even!) to validate.
+Please read our code of conduct before contributing.

 #### Credits